Spider mites on Cannabis Plants

 - How did you get spider mites?

 II.
-Dealing with Spider Mites in a Marijuana Indoor Culture
+How to get rid of Spider Mites in a Cannabis Culture

 - Do Spider Mites bites humans?